ACV vs. ARR: SaaS metrics defined + How to calculate

 Keeping a close eye on both customer and revenue churn gives you a more complete picture of your business's performance.
 It also helps you identify areas for improvement so your SaaS churn rate drops.

-Generally, a "good" annual churn rate for established SaaS companies is around 5-7%.
-However, for early-stage companies or those targeting small businesses, monthly churn rates of 3-5% are not uncommon.
-Do keep in mind that rates can vary across different industries and company sizes.
+Generally, a "good" annual churn rate for established SaaS companies is around 5%, and sometimes more.
+However, monthly churn rates of 3% to 5% are not uncommon for early-stage companies or those targeting small businesses.

 Calculating your SaaS churn rate might seem intimidating, but it's actually a pretty straightforward process.
-Let's break it down into manageable chunks:
+Let's break it down into manageable chunks.

 This formula tells you the percentage of customers you've lost over a certain period.
 Here's the equation:

-(Customers lost during a period ÷ total customers at the beginning of the period) × 100 = customer churn rate
+(Customers lost during a period ÷ Total customers at the beginning of the period) × 100 = Customer churn rate

 Let's see it in action: